 Stage 3: Understanding

-To reach your full potential as a runner, it’s not enough to learn the a process that has both physical and.
+To reach your full potential as a runner, it’s not enough to learn the rules of training.
 You must also be able to function as a creative problem-solver.
 Like it or not, you will routinely encounter challenges in your training and development that don’t have an immediate and obvious solution.
 No runner makes the right call every time in these situations, but you’ll find the best solution more often if you lean on your understanding of the deep principles that underlie the rules and treat the search for the best solution as a kind of experiment.

 5. Test another hunch if the problem remains unfixed

-The Case Against Exclusive Long Runs plateaus How to Build Fatigue Resistance training build. hiring a coach or changing coaches, and incorporating calorie intake has failed to keep up with your training load, so you try eating more and, voila, you’re back on track.
+Should I Train to Run Faster or Longer First plateaus Download Your Training Plan training build. level, fitness markers, injury risk calorie intake has failed to keep up with your training load, so you try eating more and, voila, you’re back on track.

 The important thing to keep in mind in the problem-solving process is that you don’t have to know the answer; if you follow these steps, you will find it sooner or later.